We all know the term quality over quantity, but how often do you stop to think about your stuff and where it all came from?

 I am actively working to incorporate smaller product designs that use fabric and leather remnants to reduce material waste.

-My designs are timeless instead of trendy.
+My designs are timeless.
 I place a strong emphasis on durability and construction and details that I know will hold up to daily use (to beat that statistic of things ending up in the landfill within 6 months!).

 - I am committed to making decisions with intention that will create a sustainable business in the long run.